Watch Great Music of the 20th Century

 Whether you are a dedicated classical music fan or simply interested in exploring the music of the 20th century, Great Music of the 20th Century is an essential course that will deepen your understanding and appreciation of some of the most groundbreaking and enduring music of the past century.

-Great Music of the 20th Century is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on March 2, 2018.
+Great Music of the 20th Century is a series that ran for 1 seasons (24 episodes) between March 2, 2018 and on The Great Courses Signature Collection

 Filter by Source